 A bachelor’s degree is generally the minimum qualification you need to become an accountant, especially to get an entry-level job.
-A bachelor’s degree in accounting includes courses on accounting, taxes, audit, etc. Additionally, they also include courses on general management, marketing, and finance, etc.
+A bachelor’s degree in accounting includes courses on accounting, taxes, audits, etc. Additionally, they also include courses on general management, marketing, finance, etc.

 Step 2: Gain Work Experience:

 Gaining work experience is the one thing that will help you the most to advance in your career as an accountant.
 More so because an account learns more about accounting while doing it.
 Also, some states make work experience mandatory to appear for the Certified Public Accountant (CPA) exam.
 By gaining work experience through an entry-level position in accounting, or an internship in the same, the aspiring accountant also gets the opportunity to find his interest in the specialized fields of accounting by performing different roles.

 Step 3: Consider a Master’s Degree in Accounting

 Although a master’s degree is not included anywhere in the list to work as an accountant or become a specialized accountant, it is generally beneficial for a person who desires a higher-level position in accounting.
 Master’s degree programs in accounting include managerial courses that cover advanced topics in accounting, taxation, audit, and finance.